mansayk/fastmorph/README.md

   "last_pos": "0"
 }
 ```
-**"return"** - amount of sentences to return maximum.
+**"return"** - maximum amount of sentences to return.
-**"last_pos"** - 0 for the first query and just return back this string to get next list of sentences.
+**"last_pos"** - "0" for the first query or just return back this string to get the next list of sentences.

 **Warning!** You should normalize and verify input data before passing it to fastmorph:
 - remove all not allowed symbols;
 - check string legths, numbers correctness and so on.

 ### Output format
 ```